 Oyster Card – A contactless card the size of a credit card, needs to be topped up with money (at shops or ticket machines) and is used to pay for your journey.
 The card itself costs £5 (this is refundable once you return the card after your last trip).

 Paper Ticket – A paper ticket with a magnetic strip on one side, this was the original way to travel before the introduction of the Oyster card, but can still be used.
-These tickets can be used for single, daily or weekly journeys, For single journey it cost about twice what the same journey will cost using an Oyster card.
+These tickets can be used for single, daily, or weekly journeys, For a single journey, it cost about twice what the same journey will cost using an Oyster card.

-Travel Card – A card used for travelling for a period of one day, one week or one month.
+Travel Card – A card used for traveling for a period of one day, one week, or one month.
 You can buy this either in a paper ticket form or load it onto an Oyster card, either in a shop or at the automated ticket machines at every underground and train station.